 Bodega La Aurora is a completely authentic local wine bar in the Santa Catalina neighborhood.
 It is a small bare-bones nighttime spot for some beer and snacks.
-You’ll only find locals Spaniards here, so Bodega La Aurora is a great place see how locals interact.
+You’ll only find locals Spaniards here, so Bodega La Aurora is a great place to see how locals interact.

 You can stand table and get a quick drink before dinner.
 Try a few Lupini beans, but don’t eat too many!

 Looking for some rowdy bars in Seville?
 Pinzón gets pretty lively almost every night of the week after midnight!
-On weekends it will surely be packed, but even on a Wednesday or Thursday you’ll surely find fun here.
+On weekends it will surely be packed, but even on a Wednesday or Thursday, you’ll still find fun here.

-Seville Travel Tips
+Seville Gay Travel Tips

 There are dozens of horses kept in the Plazas surrounding the Seville Cathedral.
-They don’t seem to be treated well, and so I hope that all travelers avoid both taking photos with the horses and riding in their carriages.
+They don’t seem to be treated well, and so I hope that travelers will avoid both taking photos with the horses and riding in their carriages.

-Anything that supports these activities simply perpetuates the use of these wonderful animals as money-making objects
+Anything that supports these activities simply perpetuates the use of these wonderful animals as money-making objects.

-Seville Tourist Traps
+Avoiding Tourist Traps in Seville

-Seville is very popular international tourist city, but it isn’t too difficult to experience local life.
+Seville is a popular international tourist city, but it isn’t too difficult to experience local life.
 It’s not nearly as touristic as Florence, for example, but many Americans and northern Europeans visit Seville in large amounts.

 The main indication of a tourist trap is the price of food.
 Restaurants catering primarily to tourists will have inflated prices and often lower quality food.
-When you sit down at an authentic tapas restaurant and see the low prices of only a few Euro, you’ll know you’re in good hands.
+When you sit down at an authentic tapas restaurant and see the low prices of only a few euros, you’ll know you’re in good hands.